What are rodents?

 House mice are entirely reliant on human activity to survive, which is why they may be found scurrying into kitchens or pantries.

 Are rodents dangerous?

-There are a number of ways that rodents can create havoc around Texas properties.
+There are many ways that rodents can create havoc around Texas properties.
 Both residential and commercial facilities may be at risk for initial infestations and property damage.
 Rodents rip out wooden barriers, fabric, and insulation to create nesting areas for their young.
-They may also contaminate food items by chewing through weak packaging materials.
+They may also contaminate food items by chewing through packaging materials.
 Food contamination causes transmission of parasite eggs and viral illnesses, which may require medical treatments.
 Rodents have been known to spread: